sagold/FuzzyFilePath/FuzzyFilePath.md

 ## tasks

+	- !ensure config is no longer read, use project asettings instead
     - growing list of triggers is getting unmaintainable.
 Probably group by main-scope in object for faster retrieval and namespacing
     - add custom triggers without overriding the default scopes